 How to choose the right golf cart for you?

 The features you want for your golf cart.
 Remember, the more advanced features you want for a caddy the higher the price it will be.
-So, if you don’t want to be paying some extra money for those features then its best that you’ll settle on what you really need.
+So, if you don’t want to be paying some extra money for those features then it’s best that you’ll settle for what you really need.

 Listed below are the common features you’d likely get from most electric golf carts.
 From this list, you can decide which among them you will really need, you simply want and don’t need.